Does your driver’s license have a gold star? If not, you may not be able to fly in 2020.

 TSA says that travelers will be required to present a REAL ID compliant license in order to travel within the U.S.

-The new requirement will only be applied to travelers over the age of 18, minors won’t be required to have one if their traveling with someone.
+The new requirement will only be applied to travelers over the age of 18, minors won’t be required to have one if they're traveling with someone.

 TSA will continue to accept other forms of identity documents, such as passports.
 To see a list of accepted travel documents, click here.